kikitux/sample-app-kotlin-jvm/README.md

 - virtualbox
 - vagrant

+Where you will run this code, we need:
+- java 8

+optionally intelliJ

 # start
 We need an oracle db so we will start with our own oracle xe db running on Vagrant